ezoapp/Learn-GK-Components/docs/GKComponent-gmap.md

 #gmap
-`gmap` 元件可讓使用者藉由設定的方式，完成 Google map 的顯示
+`gmap` allows the user to set the way through to complete Google map display.

 <br/>